Lodges and Glamping

 The Lake Quinault Lodge offers historic, yet family-friendly lodging in Olympic National Park with an indoor pool and lake sports.
 Photo Credit: Catherine Parker

-During my visit to Olympic National Park, I stayed at Lake Quinault Lodge, located on the southern edge at Lake Quinault in the Olympic National Forest.
+During my visit to the Olympic National Park, I stayed at Lake Quinault Lodge, located on the southern edge of Lake Quinault in the Olympic National Forest.
 Featured on the PBS series, Great Lodges of the National Parks, it offers modern amenities and kids’ activities in a family-friendly environment.

 Lake Quinault Lodge Review

-The Junior Ranger Program offers families a way to discover a national park site together in about 2 hours.
+The Junior Ranger Program allows families to discover a national park site together in about two hours.
 Olympic National Park offers kids several Junior Ranger patches and badges to earn during their visit.

 The Ocean Stewards Patch guides kids 4 and up through the diverse marine life in the park.
 And kids get a souvenir patch.